Sustainable procurement - purchasing policy

 • A business travel policy requiring the use of the train if the journey takes less than 4 hours and 30 minutes,

-• Taking social aspects (social inclusion and diversity criteria) into account and, in particular, evaluation of the possibility of using integration or adapted structures.
-For example, since 2023, the green spaces contract has been awarded to an adapted company.
+• Consideration of social aspects (social inclusion and diversity criteria) and, in particular, evaluation of the possibility of working with structures for employment integration or people with special needs.
+For example, since 2023, the landscaping contract has been awarded to a company employing people with special needs.

-This policy, which was drawn up including proposals made by the Sustainable Development Officers in 2023, was reviewed by the Sustainable Development Department before being submitted to the Board of Directors for approval in 2024.
+This policy, which was drawn up including proposals made by the Sustainable Development coordinators in 2023, was reviewed by the Sustainable Development Department before being submitted to the Board of Governors for approval in 2024.